ferrolho/away-at-edinburgh/_posts/2017-03-04-blood-donation.markdown

 One of *Olivia*'s New Year's resolutions was to donate blood for the first time.
 I have to say: she doesn't have a good relationship with needles.

 We had been postponing the visit to the <a href="https://www.scotblood.co.uk/donation-locations/edinburgh-blood-donor-centre/">Edinburgh Blood Donor Centre</a> for a long time.
-But finally, yesterday we made it and we went there.<br>
+But yesterday we finally made it and we went there.<br>
 As soon as we entered the building, her hands started dripping sweat.
 Literally, they turned into water taps - that's how nervous she was.

 <figure>